lorforlinux/docs.beagleboard.io/boards/beagleplay/01-introduction.rst

 compatibility with 1,000s of off-the-shelf add-ons and a customized Debian Linux image, BeaglePlay makes expansion and customization easy.
 It also includes ribbon-cable connections for cameras and touch-screen displays, and a socket for a battery-backed real-time-clock, making it ideal for human-machine interface designs.
-With its competitive price and user-friendly design, BeaglePlay provides a positive development experience for users.
+With its competitive price and user-friendly design, we expect BeaglePlay to provide you with a positive development experience.
 Some of the real world applications for BeaglePlay
-includes:
+include:

 - Building/industrial automation gateways
 - Digital signage